vukrosic/RAE-learn/ARTICLE.md

 *   **Explanation (The "Why"):** The paper gives a theoretical reason for this width requirement.
     *   The diffusion process works by adding noise.
 This noise spreads the data across the *entire* high-dimensional latent space.
 The data no longer lies on a simple, low-dimensional manifold.

-> #### Deep Dive: What is a Manifold?
-An Analogy
+> #### Deep Dive: The Dimensionality Bottleneck
 >
-> Imagine a giant, empty warehouse (this is your high-dimensional latent space).
+> Every dimension in the rich representataion encoder is important.
+If the diffusion tranasformer has less dimensiosn, it will lose information and will not be able to reconstruct the image.
 >
-> 1.  **What the Manifold Is:** Now, imagine a single, thin sheet of paper gently curved and floating somewhere in the middle of this warehouse.
-This sheet of paper is the **low-dimensional manifold**.
-All "valid" or "meaningful" images, when encoded by the RAE, produce latent vectors that lie somewhere *on* this sheet.
-A point representing a "dog" is right next to another point representing a slightly different "dog."
-A random point picked from the vast empty space of the warehouse is just meaningless static.
-Traditional generative models (like GANs) are good at learning the shape of this paper and generating new points that stay on it.
+> To understand the problem, let's use a simpler analogy with colors.
 >
-> 2.  **How Diffusion Breaks the Manifold:** The diffusion process takes a point on this sheet of paper (a clean image latent) and adds noise.
-In our analogy, this is like giving the point a random push in any direction—up, down, left, right.
-After that push, the point is no longer on the paper; it's now floating somewhere in the 3D space of the warehouse.
-The denoising model's job is to look at this floating point and figure out how to push it back onto the sheet of paper.
+> *   **The Latent Space:** Imagine the entire RGB color space (3 dimensions: Red, Green, Blue).
+This is our high-dimensional space.
+> *   **The "Manifold" of Valid Data:** Now, imagine our goal is to only generate shades of gray.
+These "valid" points (where R=G=B) form a straight line — a 1D manifold — running through the 3D color space.
 >
-> 3.  **Why This Matters for the DiT's Width:** A "narrow" DiT is like trying to navigate the whole warehouse while only being able to see in 2D.
-It creates an *information bottleneck*, making it mathematically impossible to reverse the noise process for points that were pushed far off the original manifold.
-By making the DiT's width at least as large as the latent space dimension, you give it the ability to "see" and operate in all dimensions of the warehouse, allowing it to guide any noisy point back to its correct spot.
+> 1.  **Noise Pushes Data Off the Manifold:** The diffusion process starts with a pure gray color (on the line) and adds random noise.
+This is like adding a bit of red and green, pushing the color off the "gray line" into the full 3D space (e.g., creating a muddy brown).
+>
+> 2.  **The Denoising Task:** The DiT's job is to take that muddy brown color and figure out which shade of gray it came from.
+>
+> 3.  **The Bottleneck:** A "narrow" DiT is like trying to solve this problem while being **red-green colorblind**.
+It can't see the 'R' and 'G' dimensions.
+It sees the muddy brown and the pure gray as having the same brightness, but it has lost the color information required to correctly "pull" the brown back to the gray line.
+This is an **information bottleneck**.
+>
+> **The solution:** The DiT's internal "width" or hidden size must be at least as large as the number of dimensions in the latent space (e.g., 768).
+This ensures has enough dimensions to encode / understand same information and can reverse the noise process accurately.

 *   A DiT with a narrow width acts as an information bottleneck.
-The input and output linear projections of its transformer blocks constrain the model to operate within a lower-dimensional subspace.
+The input and output linear projections of its transformer blocks constrain the model to operate within a lower-dimensional subspace - imagine each number in a vector as a dimension, if DiT has less dimensions it literally has less "storage" to store information.
-    *   This architectural limitation makes it mathematically impossible for the narrow model to fully represent the data and reverse the noise, leading to high error and poor results.
+*   This architectural limitation makes it mathematically impossible for the narrower model to fully represent the data and reverse the noise, leading to high error and poor results.
 This is formalized in the paper's **Theorem 1**.

 *   **Solution:** The straightforward solution is to ensure the DiT's width is scaled to be at least as large as the RAE's token dimension.